The 10 Wonderful Things to Do in Wengen: Gem of Jungfrau

 In a place like Wengen, you’re going to have spectacular views from absolutely anywhere but to maximize your experience, check out one of these two spots for the sunset of your dreams!

+The hike out to Hunneflue is 2 miles roundtrip and starts from the center of town.
 On your way to the viewpoint, you’ll be rewarded with spectacular views of the Lauterbrunnen Valley and its famous waterfall.

 Once you reach the top, you’ll get to look down the other side of the valley towards Interlaken.
+There are even benches so you can sit back and take your time to really enjoy the sunset!

 Another great choice is the walk out to Staubbachbaenkli.

-This short, 20-minute walk will guide you around a tranquil farm where you can admire its many occupants (aka horses and goats) before arriving at an unparalleled view of Lauterbrunnen and a straight shot of Staubbach Falls
+This short, 20-minute walk will guide you around a tranquil farm where you can admire its many occupants (aka horses and goats) before arriving at an unparalleled view of Lauterbrunnen and a straight shot of Staubbach Falls.

 If you’re really lucky on this walk, you may even spot some ibexes!